 Andrew Nemr is one of the most diverse tap dance artists today.
 An international performer, choreographer, educator and speaker, Andrew has played with Grammy Award winning musicians across multiple genres, founded and directed the tap dance company Cats Paying Dues, and co-founded the Tap Legacy™ Foundation, Inc., along with his mentor Gregory Hines.

 Andrew’s journey as a tap dancer began as a child, when his parents enrolled him at Chris Collins Dance Studio (Alexandria, VA).
-He would quickly advanced into the performing troupe, competing and winning in solo tap dance and pantomime, as well as group tap dance, ballet, and jazz categories.
-Additionally, Andrew expanded his performing experience with a number of small parts in productions of Oliver, A Christmas Carol, and Huckleberry Finn, at the West End Dinner Theatre (Alexandria, VA).
+He would quickly advance into the performing troupe, competing and winning in solo tap dance and pantomime, as well as group tap dance, ballet, and jazz categories.
+Additionally, Andrew expanded his performing experience with a number of parts in productions of Oliver, A Christmas Carol, and Huckleberry Finn, at the West End Dinner Theatre (Alexandria, VA).

 Andrew’s academics would continue alongside his dancing.
 Skipping 8th grade, Andrew was accepted into the second graduating class of the Academy for the Advancement of Science and Technology.
 The Academy exposed Andrew to advanced methods and technologies including rapid prototyping and 3D motion tracking.
 He would go on to earn a Bachelor of Fine Arts in Computer Art, from the School of Visual Arts (NYC), combining tap dancing, MIDI audio and programming, and live 3D animation in his senior thesis, Looking Within.

 The artists Andrew has shared the stage with is a venerable list of whose who, including Jazz greats Clark Terry, Jimmy Heath, Hank Jones, James Carter, and John Faddis, Harry Connick Jr., the Duke Ellington Orchestra, the Lionel Hampton Orchestra, and the legendary Les Paul.
 Similarly, his collaborators are an eclectic group of extreme talent including Nat Adderley, Jr., hammered dulcimer virtuoso Max ZT and House of Waters, cellist Dave Eggar, percussionist Susie Ibarra, and visual artist Mako Fujimura.
-For a time Andrew was a member of the roots band Holler Jake, recorded on their debut record, The Wakening (2018).
+Andrew was a member of the roots band Holler Jake, and recorded on their debut record, The Wakening (2018).
 Nemr is also recorded on the Grammy nominated recording Itsbynne Reel by Dave Eggar, the DVD Documentary and companion album Tuesdays at Mona’s by Mona’s Hot Four, and narrates the DanceTime Publications DVD, Tap Dance History: From Vaudeville to Film.

 In his efforts to continue to champion the art form of tap dance, Andrew co-founded the Tap Legacy™ Foundation, Inc., along with Gregory Hines.
-The Foundation has produced numerous events, including tap dance festivals, and the New York City Celebration of the National Tap Dance Day, while developing tools that will support the oral tradition of tap dance through times of cultural change.
+The Foundation has produced numerous events, including tap dance festivals, and the New York City Celebration of the National Tap Dance Day, while developing tools that will support the oral tradition of tap dance through times of cultural and social change.
 These tools include a digital social archive, a traveling exhibit, and a series of online resources.

 Andrew holds a BFA in Computer Art from the School of Visuals Arts, is certified in the Active-Isolated Flexibility System by the Wharton Performance Group, and is a card-carrying honorary member of the original Copasetics, Inc.